-Michelle also works as a freelance health writer, serving clients in government and the health sector (hospitals, NFPs, medical practices, and healthcare businesses).
+Michelle also works as a freelance health writer and writing trainer, serving clients in government and the health sector (hospitals, NFPs, medical practices, and healthcare businesses).
 Her main areas of expertise include patient education and website copywriting.

-A regular contributor to Medical Writing, the European Medical Writers Association Journal, Michelle often teaches health communication workshops.
-She is passionate about creating better health outcomes and changing lives through effective health writing.
+Michelle is a regular contributor to Medical Writing, the European Medical Writers Association Journal.
+She is passionate about creating better health outcomes and changing lives through effective health communication.
 Michelle lives in Sydney’s northern beaches with her young family.